 In beginning with Bourdieu’s insights on world-making – rather than his notes on different forms of capital – we stress the issue is not differentials in the consumption patterns that stem from class divisions but rather the agency which structures such as class grant over what he calls ‘world-making’ (Bourdieu, 1989).
 This is relevant when the relations underpinning class appear up for grabs – when class-making itself is in flux.
 In the minutiae of battles over which is the next bridge and how best to cross it, it is not class alone that helps grant agency.
-What matters in the struggle for power is how parties – across all modes of life – disseminate agency as they reorder themselves and their agendas around the issue of ‘reforming’ institutions and ‘modernising’ cultural mores.
+What matters in the struggle for power is how parties (those factions and interest groups contesting each other across all modes of life) disseminate agency as they reorder themselves and their agendas around the issue of ‘reforming’ institutions and ‘modernising’ cultural mores.

 Critically, neo-liberal inspired reforms in the UK have been reversing any virtuous flows in the circle of wealth since the 1980s.
 The outsourcing of production (relegating manufacturing to the global economy), the policy of importing cheap labour (holding down wage demands), changes in the law such as the Landlord’s Act of 1988 (transferring occupancy advantages from tenants to landlords), and curbing sanctions available to the Unions (outlawing for instance ‘sympathy’ strikes), have all radically altered the balance of power between capital and labour.
 Also significant is the huge switch in taxation policy away from ‘redistribution’ towards ‘incentives’, where the latter slants rewards to those deemed to help economic growth.
 Far from asymmetries in wealth being culturally unacceptable, inequalities are now maximised through a bewildering range of bonus payments, investment incentives and tax breaks – all consolidated through historically low rates of income tax for top earners.

 Our concern is therefore to extend understandings of culture by taking account of these changes and so move beyond theories reliant on patterns of consumption as defining class differentials.
-Picking up on the turn to consumption, it is arguable that capitalism has been re-appropriating identity away from the mid-20th century class relations explored by Bourdieu (see also Skeggs, 2011).
+Picking up on the turn to consumption in sociology since the 1980s, it is arguable that capitalism has been re-appropriating identity away from the mid-20th century class relations explored by Bourdieu (see also Skeggs, 2011).
 Similarly it is possible that what Thrift (2012) calls the ‘new industrialisation’ is re-forging belongings into a more nuanced and targeted production.
 Recognising that social groupings do use goods as materials to evidence identity and belonging (Douglas and Isherwood 1980), we focus more on the pressing question of what conduct and belonging gets made acceptable by the few – in their chase for power or wealth – and how is advancement mobilised and made possible for some and not for others?

 In thinking through the relations between class and culture as world-making, we draw on our studies of on-going reforms of institutions within the UK over the last thirty years.
 As we explain, the process of a modernity bent on tearing up its roots – and so making almost everyone precarious – alters how advantage is commodified or acquired.
 For example, a key building-block of modernity – central to much 19th and 20th century political philosophy in the US – is not merit; assessment of which is likely skewed by educational privilege (Young, 1958).
-Instead, the demanding relation is ‘response-ability’ (, 1999), a readiness to answer calls by contesting parties to work on modernity’s formations, rather than simply benefit from them.
-Far from a free lunch, opportunities for world-making involve would-be members attaching themselves to one agenda or another whenever a call for this or that reform is issued
+Instead, the demanding relation is ‘response-ability’ (Latimer, 1999), a readiness to answer calls by contesting parties to work on modernity’s formations, rather than simply benefit from them.
+Far from a free lunch, opportunities for world-making involve would-be members attaching themselves to one agenda or another whenever a call for this or that reform is issued.